lowepowerlab/lab_handbook/onboarding.md

 ```

 **Safety questions**.
-It is important to identify safety risks and work with Tiffany, labmates, and EH&S to identify safe ways to proceed.
+It is important to identify safety risks and work with the lab safety coordinator, Tiffany, labmates, and EH&S to identify safe ways to proceed.
 Bring up all safety concerns on the lab's Slack (**# safety** channel) to open a discussion.
 Public discussion will help your labmates also adopt safety best-practices.

 **Lab-safe clothing**.
 Make sure you have appropriate attire:
 * **Shoes**: closed-toe, closed heel.
 Non-absorbant material is *strongly* recommended.